 Attendance (TG and SC may refer to the WG minutes, while SG and IG shall collect attendance list and publish with the minutes.
 The attendance list will include the name of the meeting attendee.
 No contact or affiliation information is to be published in the minutes as per the 802 LMSC policies and procedures.)

-Call to order, chair’s remarks.
+Call to order, Chair’s remarks.

 Approval of minutes of previous minutes.